PRX/Porter/README.md

 `Inspect` tasks performs an analysis of the job's source file, and returns a set of metadata.
 The method of analysis and resulting data are determined by the type of the source file.

 If the optional `EBUR128` property is set to `true`, several loudness measurements will be taken based on the [EBU R 128](https://en.wikipedia.org/wiki/EBU_R_128) standard.
-Given that this takes significantly longer than the rest of the inspection task, when submitting jobs that include loudness measurement, you may want to include two `Inspect` tasks, so that one can return results more quickly.
+Given that this takes significantly longer than the rest of the inspection task, when submitting jobs that include loudness measurement, you may want to include two `Inspect` tasks, so that one can return results more quickly. `EBUR128` measurements are intended for audio and video source files.

 Input: